 Lab-grown diamonds are a wonderful alternative to mined stones!
 They are just as sparkly, aren't extracted from the earth, and affordable!
 You can get a much higher quality lab-grown stone than a natural stone with the same cost.

-In 2015 the world’s largest diamond mining companies, including De Beers, Alrosa and Rio Tinto, started the Diamond Producers Association because the lab-growing industry has taken away business from their monopolies on the diamond supply and presented serious competition.
-De Beers themselves have even started their own lab-growing enterprise to compete, branded as "Lightbox" in an effort to control the market further.
+In 2015, the world’s largest diamond mining companies, including De Beers, Alrosa and Rio Tinto, started the Diamond Producers Association because the lab-growing industry has taken away business from their monopolies on the diamond supply and presented serious competition.
+De Beers themselves have started their own lab-growing enterprise to compete, branded as "Lightbox" in an effort to control the market further.